microsoftgraph/microsoft-graph-docs/api-reference/beta/api/rbacapplication-post-roleassignments.md

 ## Request body

 In the request body, supply a JSON representation of [unifiedRoleAssignment](../resources/unifiedroleassignment.md) object.
+The request must have either a scope defined in Azure AD i.e. directoryScopeId or an application-specific scope i.e. appScopeId.
+Examples of Azure AD scope are tenant ("/"), administrative units or applications.

 ## Response